FacerAin/SQLAgent/README.md

-# SQL-R1 (Working Title)
+# SQLAgent

-SQL-R1 is a framework for building and evaluating language model-powered SQL agents that can interact with databases through natural language.
+SQLAgent is a framework for building and evaluating language model-powered SQL agents that can interact with databases through natural language.
 It's designed to test different agent architectures and LLM capabilities for medical database querying.

-> **Note**: SQL-R1 is currently a working title for this project.

 ## Project Purpose

-SQL-R1 creates AI agents capable of:
+SQLAgent creates AI agents capable of:
 - Converting natural language questions to SQL queries
 - Executing queries against a medical database (MIMIC-III)
 - Evaluating agent performance with various metrics